ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ### Meanwhile
 The ```meanwhile``` keyword can be used to perform two instructions at the same time

-One of them needs to write to .rgb, and the other needs to write to .a destination
+One of them needs to write to .rgb, and the other needs to write to .a
 ```hlsl
 var1.rgb = colour.a;
 meanwhile var2.a = colour.a * 2;